-But today, let’s keep it simple.
+But this time, I decided to keep it simple.

-These are the categories (and the winners):
+Here are the categories (and the winners):

 - A sleek, refillable deodorant system from byHumankind that was my first zero-waste love, and works just as well as PAPR.

-As a baseline, both PAPR and byHumankind are carbon-neutral, vegan and print with soy-based inks.
+Both PAPR and byHumankind are carbon-neutral, vegan and print with soy-based inks.